mndillon/toki-pona-nanpa-linja-n/README.md

 Rules:

 - Latin nanpa-linja-n numeric proper name: ...nene...
-- Numeric Cartouche: [... nena en nena en ...]
+- Numeric Cartouche: [... nena e nena e ...]
 - Abbreviated Cartouche: omitted; **nene** has no visible abbreviated-cartouche form.
 - Abbreviation #~: omitted; **nene** has no #~ abbreviation form, because the letters **n** and **e** never appear in abbreviated forms.
 - **nene** is useful for communicating long digit sequences such as phone numbers, where natural breaks can be represented without changing the numeric value.